yusuke-dna/protocol-designer-to-py/doc/README.md

         - else:
             - json2csv()
             - csv2py()
-    - if CSV
+    - if CSV:
         - load CSV file as dict
         - csv2py()
 ## json2py()
-For command mode. `commands` object of JSON file is used to generate python script.
+Code block for command mode. `commands` object of JSON file is used to generate python script.
 The script is not organized and is not recommended for editing.
 ### Input
 filename (JSON file), left (optional), right (optional), webhook_url (optional)
 ### Output